-The Home Office will carefully scrutinise an application for a Representative of an Overseas Business visa.
-If it does not consider that the applicant has the relevant knowledge and experience or if it considers that any of the other requirements have not been met, the application will fall for refusal.
+The Home Office will carefully scrutinise applications for permission to stay and Indefinite Leave to Remain on the Representative of an Overseas Business route.
+If it does not consider that the applicant has the relevant knowledge and experience, or if it considers that any of the other requirements have not been met, the application will fall for refusal.
 It is therefore essential that the application is prepared thoroughly and carefully.

 We are experienced in preparing Representative of an Overseas Business visa applications to ensure a successful outcome and will provide expert guidance and assistance to you throughout the process.